welovemedia/ffmate-docs/docs/web-ui.md

 1.  **`Dashboard`** – Monitor and manage all FFmpeg tasks in real time, including active, completed, and failed jobs.
 2.  **`Watchfolders`** – Configure folders to automatically trigger tasks when new media files are detected.
 3.  **`Presets`** – Define and reuse FFmpeg command templates for consistent, repeatable transcoding tasks.
+4.  **`Webhooks`** – Send real-time notifications to external systems whenever events occur, such as task progress, completion, or failure.
-4.  **`Logs`** – Access live system logs, including task execution, watchfolder activity, and background processing events.
+5.  **`Logs`** – Access live system logs, including task execution, watchfolder activity, and background processing events.

 <ZoomImg src="/img/ffmate-nav.webp" alt="FFmate Web UI displaying a persistent notification in the navigation bar warning that FFmpeg is not installed, with a link to the installation guide"/>